mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 *Note: For our project, we have used the Cuda environment to train and evaluate our Deep Learning model*

 <p align="justify">
-Now open the `.ipynb` file in google collab or any other frameworks like Jupiter-notebook or vs-code.
-Provide the path for the training, testing, and validation dataset path. for example,
+Now launch Google Collab or another framework, such as Jupiter-notebook or VS Code, and open the ".ipynb" file.
+The training, testing, and validation dataset paths should be provided. for instance,
 </p>

 ```